 The increased sales figures still represent a drop from last year.
 Detached property sales fell eight percent compared to April 2008, while apartment sales dropped 10.5 percent.
 New property listings have also been declining for six consecutive months.

 Despite the comparatively low numbers, Russell is optimistic about market conditions.

 “What we’re seeing is very encouraging for us right now,” Russell said.
 “This is more stability, and that’s a really key point for people.”

-Some neighbourhoods also managed to beat last year's sales figures.
-Vancouver West sold 193 units in April, a 59.5 per cent increase over the 121 units sold in April 2008.
+Some neighborhoods also managed to beat last year’s sales figures.
+Vancouver West sold 193 units in April, a 59.5 percent increase over the 121 units sold in April 2008.